CL-Xiong/GNSS-TS-NRS/README.md

 Requirements

 Users can run &#39;GNSS-TS-NRS&#39; under any operating system with MATLAB software installed.
-MATLAB2020b can be the most suitable version, if you have problems in this, you can contact [cl-xiong@qq.com](mailto:cl-xiong@qq.com) for help.
+MATLAB2020b should be the most suitable version, if you have problems in this, you can contact [cl-xiong@qq.com](mailto:cl-xiong@qq.com) for help.

 Installation